 Life Cycle Costing

-Life Cycle Costing (LCC) is a technique to establish the total cost of ownership.
+Life Cycle Costing (LCC) is a technique that establishes the total cost of ownership.
 It is a structured approach that can assist management in the selection process.
 It can consider any expenses that the selection team feels are appropriate.
 Maintenance, asset disposal, training, cost of upgrades, energy consumption, resources used in manufacturing, and cost of duplicate service during installation are all expenses that could be included in an LCC analysis.

 How to Sell Your Project

-Quick Tips for Successfully Selling the Capital Improvement Project
+Successfully Selling the Capital Improvement Project

 - Protecting environment.